Paulinakhew/outweather/README.md

-# outweather
+# OutWeather
-A weather app that tells users what to wear and bring based on their local weather forecast.
+A web app that tells users what to wear and bring based on their local weather forecast.